winitzki/scall/tutorial/programming_dhall.md

 ### Church encoding of non-recursive types

-If a recursion scheme does not actually depend on its type parameter, the Church encoding leaves the type unchanged.
+If a recursion scheme does not actually depend on its type parameter, the Church encoding construction will leave the type unchanged.

 For example, consider this recursion scheme: